stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/cloud-native-app.md

 - Make the personnel gap small: developers who wrote code are closely involved in deploying it and watching its behavior in production.
 - Make the tools gap small: keep development and production as similar as possible.

+Enterprise apps move across different environments during their development lifecycle.
+Typically, these environments are development, testing and staging, and production.
+It's a good practice to keep these environments as similar as possible.

+Environment parity is a feature that most developers consider a given.
+Nonetheless, as enterprises grow and their IT ecosystems evolve, environment parity becomes more difficult to maintain.

+Maintaining environment parity has become easier in the last few years because developers have embraced source control, configuration management, and templated configuration files.
+This makes it easier to deploy an app to multiple environments consistently.
+As an example, using Docker and Docker Compose, you can ensure that the app stack retains its shape and instrumentation across environments.

 ### Why?

 The Environment Parity principle means all deployment paths are similar yet independent and that no deployment "leapfrogs" into another deployment target.